MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 - Ask one question at a time. <!--Avoid asking about multiple questions in one message.-->
 - Use natural language, expressing the questions in a friendly and conversational manner.
 - Use keywords, phrases, and terms that you know are used in Business Central, either in the app or documentation.
-- If the initial response doesn't fully answer your questions, ask follow-up questions or rephrase the last question.
+- Ask follow-up questions or rephrase the last question if the initial response doesn't fully answer your questions,
-- If you're asking a question on a different subject matter than previous question, clear the current chat session to start over.
+- Clear the current chat session to start over if you're asking a question on a different subject matter than previous question,

 ## Example prompts